Quetzal-1-CubeSat-Team/quetzal1-flight-software/EPS/README.md

 # Electrical Power System

 ---
-:information_source: A conceptual overview of Electrical Power System (EPS) can be found in our hardware repository, [quetzal1-hardware](https://github.com/Quetzal-1-CubeSat-Team/quetzal1-hardware/tree/master/EPS).
+:information_source: A conceptual overview of the Electrical Power System (EPS) can be found in our hardware repository, [quetzal1-hardware](https://github.com/Quetzal-1-CubeSat-Team/quetzal1-hardware/tree/master/EPS).
 We recommend you read it first, if this is your first time here.
 Some terms mentioned throughout this document may be defined there.

 ---